-The /options subdirectory of the Brunel package contains a main Brunel.opts file that should not need to be modified by most users.
-This file includes a number of other files that should be modified to alter the default behaviour.
-These files are listed in Table 4.1 and their contents are described in the next subsections.
+Every one of these database dependent top level files include the file Brunel.opts which contains the default Brunel configuration common to all supported database versions, and which should not need to be modified by most users.
+This file in turn includes a number of other files that could be modified to alter the default behaviour.
+These files are listed in Table 4.1 and their contents are also described in the next subsections.